2014-2015 Undergraduate Catalog

 418 Independent Research in Communication.
 (1–6, repeatable to 6) Individual reading or research under supervision of the faculty.
 Open to juniors and seniors who have demonstrated competence in broadcasting, communication, rhetoric, public address, or the speech-language-hearing sciences.
 Prerequisites: ENG 180 and 280; consent of instructor and department chairperson.

 419 Online Writing, Design and Production.
 (3) Classroom instruction and supervised individual coaching in the gathering, writing, design, and multimedia presentation of news and information.
-Students synthesize material from other broadcasting classes and generate original material.
+Students synthesize material from other Broadcasting classes and generate original material.
 Prerequisites: Senior standing; BC 415.

 425 Broadcast/Cable Law and Ethics.
 (3) Laws covering the broadcast/cable industry in America from the Communication Act of 1934 to the present.
 Ethical considerations faced by broadcasters and cablecasters.
-Writing Instruction in the Discipline (WID) course.
+Writing Instruction in the Disciplines (WID) course.
 Prerequisite: Senior standing or permission of instructor.

 426 Sports Production II.
 (3, repeatable to 6) Theory and practice of remote radio and television sports production for football, basketball, softball, and baseball.
 Students produce and direct coverage of sporting events.
-Prerequisites: BC 326.
+Prerequisite: BC 326.

 429 Broadcast Internship.
 (3) Senior practicum at a selected professional broadcast production center for a semester.
 In addition to a prescribed work schedule, the intern must submit regular station activity reports.
 Prerequisites: BC 315 or 350 or 326; ENG 180 and 280; permission of internship coordinator; 2.50 GPA.
 Graded S/U only.